 The program has been in existence for over half a century.
-Its long-term future is based on the integration of cutting-edge technological tools with rock-solid professional skills.
-These foundational components were established by the strong, influential leadership of Hans Schroeder, the department's first chair.
+Its long-term future is based on the integration of cutting-edge technological tools with rocksolid professional skills.
+These foundational components were established under the strong, influential leadership of Hans Schroeder, the department's first chair.